yizhanyun/yx/README.md

 ### rewriteUrl

 This one cool feature rewriteUrl allows duosite to rewrite a request like `my-site-in-ejs.localhost/index.ejs` to `localhost/my-site-in-ejs/index.ejs`.
+This allows duosite to use Fasity's plugin with a prefix feature that makes it transparent to develop router and handlers for subsite like a normal request without a subsite context.

 ### plugin with prefix and isoloated subserver

-Fastify supports plugin with `prefix`, each a subserver isoldated with others, which makes it perfect to handle each subsite's request indepently.
+Fastify supports plugin with `prefix`, with each plugin's fastify server indepedent and isolated with others, which makes it perfect to handle each subsite's request indepently.

 ## Design and development ideas